curl/everything-curl/sourcecode-reportvuln.md

   [distros@openwall](http://oss-security.openwall.org/wiki/mailing-lists/distros)
   when also informing and preparing them for the upcoming public security vulnerability announcement—attach the advisory draft for information.
-Note that 'distros' won't accept an embargo longer than 14 days.
+Note that 'distros' will not accept an embargo longer than 14 days.

 - Update the "security advisory" with the CVE number.